LaurenceStokes/gym-app/README.md

 - (More) Unit tests (especially for each component)
 - Continue learning React (I'm genuinely really impressed with it)
+- Accessibility stuff (tab indexes for buttons, aria labels - general good practice for web development to help all web users);

 ## Launching the project locally